jaxbot/browserlink.vim/README.md

 A dictionary defining mappings from URLs to filesystem paths.
 Set this if you want to use the quickfix list for pages not accessed via a file://-URL.

+`g:bl_pagefiletypes`

+A list of filetype strings that should trigger automatic page reloads on write.
+Defaults to `['html', 'javascript', 'php']`.

 ## Notes

 This is an experimental project, but it works really well for me, and I hope you enjoy it!
 I kept the source as simple as possible, and it's pretty easy to edit to your needs.
 I'm open to any suggestions, too, so let me know.